chijure/JavaBoy/readme.txt

 One advantage to this mode is that the user needn't install a Java runtime environment, as the necessary libraries are supplied with your web browser.

+Q: Can JavaBoy load compressed ROM images?

+A: Yes, ROMs can be loaded in ZIP/JAR or GZip format.
+In the application version, just select the name of the Zip file when you choose File/Open.
+For the applet version, use the name of the Zip file in the "ROMIMAGE" parameter to the applet.
+For ZIP/JAR files, the first .GB or .GBC file in the Zip will be used.
+GZip files cannot be Tarred, or they won't work.

 Q: Can I use JavaBoy on my web page?